 While the Sanctuary trek starts and ends a short distance from Pokhara, the Annapurna Circuit starts and ends in Taal.
 Although all travellers will find their own personal highlights, the major highlights of the two treks are quite different.
 On the Annapurna Circuit, crossing into Mustang is spectacular.
 The area is more like Tibet than much of the rest of Nepal.
 A highlight of the Annapurna Sanctuary trek is standing at the bottom of two of the highest mountains in the Himalaya in a sacred place – whether or not you believe that gods live here, it’s not hard to see why locals believe they do.

 While the goal of the Annapurna Circuit is to complete a loop, on the Annapurna Sanctuary trek hikers head to the feet of the most impressive mountains in the region.
-While the Annapurna Sanctuary trek doesn’t totally retrace the in-bound steps on the return trip (it’s not a total in-and-out trek), some of the places do overlap.
+While the Annapurna Sanctuary trek doesn’t totally retrace the in-bound steps on the return trip (it’s not a total out-and-back trek), some of the places do overlap.

 On the Annapurna Circuit, the 5416-metre Thorong La (pass) that connects Manang and Mustang is one of the greatest challenges.
 At that altitude, many trekkers feel the effects and it’s important to cross the pass quickly and descend to a safer altitude.
 While the Annapurna Sanctuary trek includes plenty of uphill and reaches 4130 metres, it doesn’t require crossing any high passes.